Mitral valve repair

 Other mitral valve repair procedures include:

 - Annuloplasty.
 Surgeons tighten or reinforce the ring around the valve (annulus).
-Doctors may perform annuloplasty alone or with other techniques to repair a heart valve.
+Annuloplasty may be done alone or with other techniques to repair a heart valve.

 - Valvuloplasty.
-This catheter procedure is used to repair a mitral valve with a narrowed opening.
-It may be done even if you don't have symptoms.
+Also called balloon valvotomy, this catheter procedure is used to repair a mitral valve with a narrowed opening.
 The doctor inserts a catheter with a balloon on the tip into an artery in your arm or groin and guides it to the mitral valve.
 The balloon is inflated, widening the mitral valve opening.
 The balloon is deflated, and the catheter and balloon are removed.

 - Mitral valve clip.
-In this procedure, the doctor guides a catheter with a clip on its end to the mitral valve through an artery in the groin.
+In this procedure, the surgeon guides a catheter with a clip on its end to the mitral valve through an artery in the groin.
 The clip is used to fix a torn or leaky mitral valve leaflet.
-Your doctor may recommend this option if you have severe mitral valve regurgitation and are not a good candidate for mitral valve surgery.
+Your health care provider may recommend this option if you have severe mitral valve regurgitation and are not a good candidate for mitral valve surgery.

 Mitral valve replacement

-In some cases, a heart catheter procedure may be done to insert a replacement valve into a biological tissue valve that is no longer working properly.
+Sometimes, a catheter procedure may be done to insert a replacement valve into a biological tissue valve that is no longer working properly.
 This is called a valve-in-valve procedure.

-You'll be given instructions to follow during your recovery, which will include details about the following:
+You'll receive instructions to follow during recovery, which usually includes the following details: